gatsbyjs/gatsby/docs/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/index.md

 2. Route-based code splitting
 3. Modern APIs

-Finally, this post concludes with tangible, practical advice for measuring and asserting conclusively that your app is _actually_ ludicriously fast.
+Finally, this post concludes with tangible, practical advice for measuring and asserting conclusively that your app is _actually_ ludicrously fast.

 Let's dive deep.